gurgeous/ruby-formatters/README.md

-# Ruby Formatter Roundup & Benchmarks
+# The State of Ruby Formatters

 ## The Ruby Formatting Landscape